Saltear navegación

 a) No participant should be accompanied by any motor vehicle, motorcycle, bicycle or any other type of vehicle.
 Neither should they be accompanied by a person for assistance throughout the course.
 If this occurs and is noticed by the Organization, such runner will be warned and penalized with 15 minutes.
 If the fault is repeated, they will be disqualified.

-Disqualification may be notified to the runner during or after the race (and for 7 days after the end of the race), after proper analysis of the circumstances of the fault.
+Disqualification may be notified to the runner during or after the race (and for 10 days after the end of the race), after proper analysis of the circumstances of the fault.

-d) Runners who incur in any unsporting behavior, or who fail to comply with the instructions given by the Race Directors and/or breach these rules shall be disqualified.
+e) Runners who incur in any unsporting behavior, or who fail to comply with the instructions given by the Race Directors and/or breach these rules shall be disqualified.
 Any controversy over classification of a participant or compliance with the regulations will be decided on irrevocably by the Race Director.

-e) Any runner who is caught by the Organization throwing garbage outside the places authorized for this purpose, will be disqualified.
+f) Any runner who is caught by the Organization throwing garbage outside the places authorized for this purpose, will be disqualified.
 This decision is final.

-f) Detection of any substances included in WADA's list will lead to immediate disqualification and banning from future editions of the race.
+g) Detection of any substances included in WADA's list will lead to immediate disqualification and banning from future editions of the race.

-Article 9 - Categories
+Article 9 - Age Groups

 100Mi